hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 2016-01-01T02:00:00.000Z,8.142253,0,2.74,0.17,-28.62
 ```

 Note that there is no leading row with column names.
 The RFC 4180 CSV standard [[2](#6-references)] indicates that such a header row is optional.
-Leaving out this row avoids the complication of having to name individual columns representing array elements within an array parameter.
+Leaving out this row avoids the complication of naming individual columns representing array elements within an array parameter.
 Recall that an array parameter has only a single name.
-The place HAPI specifies parameter names is via the `info` endpoint, which also provides size details for each parameter (scalar or array, and array size if needed).
+HAPI specifies parameter names via the `info` endpoint, which also provides size details for each parameter (scalar or array, and array size if needed).
 The size of each parameter must be used to determine how many columns it will use in the CSV data.
 By not specifying a row of column names, HAPI avoids the need to have a naming convention for columns representing elements within an array parameter.

 ### 3.7.4 Response formats

 The three possible output formats are `csv`, `binary`, and `json`.
 A HAPI server must support `csv`, while `binary` and `json` are optional.
-We emphasize that this is simple and ephemeral streaming transport format and should not be considered or used in the same way as standard file formats such as FITS, HDF, CDF, and netCDF, which were not designed for streaming.
+We emphasize that this is a simple and ephemeral streaming transport format and should not be considered or used in the same way as standard file formats such as FITS, HDF, CDF, and netCDF, which were not designed for streaming.

 #### 3.7.4.1 CSV